 The OnePlus 6T offers the same chipset as the 6.
 It also offers 6GB or 8GB of RAM, though storage options are now 128GB and 256GB, meaning no 64GB for the latest model.
 None of the OnePlus 6 or 6T models offer microSD support and the 6T doesn't have a 3.5mm headphone jack.

 Huawei is one of the few manufacturers that doesn't make use of Qualcomm's Snapdragon processors.
 Instead, it has its own in-house chipset effort going on.
 With the P20 and P20 Pro, that means the Kirin 970 processor paired with either 4GB or 6GB RAM depending on whether you go with the regular or Pro version.
 Both come with 128GB internal storage, as well as a microSD slot for expansion.

-OnePlus' Dash Charging technology is regarded as being one of the best fast-charging methods around.
-In our testing, it's certainly proved to be the fastest, especially while the device is in use and it can be found again on the OnePlus 6.
+OnePlus' fast charging technology is regarded as being one of the best fast-charging methods around - or it was until the Huawei 40W and Oppo 50W charging standards were released.
+In our testing, it's certainly proved to be fast, especially while the device is in use.
+It can be found on the OnePlus 6 and 6T.

 Huawei's latest cameras, co-engineered with Leica, are among the best on the market, thanks to some AI-powered smarts.
 The Pro model differs from the regular in that it has a triple camera system capable of producing amazing super night mode shots as well as up to 5X hybrid zoom, for sharp images even when you're quite far from the subject.

 Few devices compare to the night-time prowess of the P20 Pro or P20.
 Night mode on those two phones is ridiculous, letting you take 4-6 second exposures completely handheld and then using AI to stabilise the photo so that it's not blurry.